kjm0001/fx/README.md

 ## What is it?

 fx is a command line tool (CLI) that hosts and manages other CLIs.
-It takes care of the tedious parts of CLIs like argument parsing, validation, help/man pages and updates. fx has dynamic subcommands based on it's current directory — these subcommands are created by you, the user.
-Still don't understand?
+It takes care of the tedious parts of CLIs like argument parsing, validation, help/man pages and updates. fx has dynamic subcommands based on its current directory — these subcommands are created by you, the user.
+Want to learn more?
 Walk through the step-by-step tutorial below.

 ### Step-by-Step Example